Watch the demo in our preview player.

 - Always on top – By default the video will be rendered on top of other elements for smoother playback.

-- Yes – This option is recommended for all entry level players as they can struggle when having to render entire canvas for every video frame.
+- Yes – This option is recommended for all entry-level players as they can struggle when having to render the entire canvas for every frame.

 Please note that all formats are automatically converted to mp4.

 We recommend using .mp4 files encoded in h264 or h265 codec.
-Despite h265 being newer codec, often h264 is better for the players as the video is not that heavily compressed and decoding takes less resources.
+Despite h265 being a newer codec, often h264 is better for the players as it’s not that heavily compressed and decoding takes fewer resources.

 Our software has the support for 4k, but your player device has to be capable as well.
-Our Windows/Linux/OSX devices treat 4K videos like any other videos, however Android devices are using a workaround.
+Our Windows/Linux/OSX devices treat 4K like any other format, however Android devices are using a workaround.
 Android devices (ARM processors) are quite weak compared to other hardware (x86), and the 4K playback on Android devices is optimized for certain codecs and applications only.
-For that reason our app will launch the native video player at the coordinates of the video plugin and will play the video.
+For that reason, our app will launch the native player at the coordinates of the plugin and will play the video.

 Using Amazon FireTV 4k?

-Please refer to Amazon’s documentation on supported video formats: https://developer.amazon.com/docs/fire-tv/4k-ultra-hd.html#codecs.
+Please refer to Amazon’s documentation on supported formats: https://developer.amazon.com/docs/fire-tv/4k-ultra-hd.html#codecs.

-Most users will be able to take advantage of using 4K videos without making compromises, however we will outline the drawbacks of having to use external video player:
+Most users will be able to take advantage of using 4K without making compromises, however, we will outline the drawbacks of having to use an external player:

 - If you are using our software for portrait rotation (as opposed to operating system settings), the video will not be rotated.
-Portrait is still possible if the display can be rotated from Android operating system settings (Amazon devices lack this option).
-We’ve also discovered that Amazon 4K stick is incapable of playing a 4K portrait video (2160 x 3840).
-You can work around this issue by rendering the video in 3840 x 2160 resolution instead, but the content in the video is rotated 90 degrees.
+The portrait is still possible if the display can be rotated from Android operating system settings (Amazon devices lack this option).
+We’ve also discovered that Amazon’s 4K stick is incapable of playing a 4K portrait (2160 x 3840).
+You can work around this issue by rendering in 3840 x 2160 resolution instead, but the content in the video is rotated 90 degrees.

-- Since the video starts up in an external program, there may be a slight delay (especially on first load), therefore we recommend setting the slide background to black to avoid a white flash when the video is starting up.
+- Since the video starts up in an external program, there may be a slight delay (especially on the first load), therefore we recommend setting the slide background to black to avoid a white flash when starting up.

-Entry level devices have limited resources, and there is a lot more to video than just the resolution.
-Videos have a bit-rate that define how many bits a video will take up in one second.
-Our recommended bit-rate should not exceed 8000kbit/s or simply 1 megabyte per 1 second of video.
-So a 60 second clip should not exceed 60 megabytes, this is quite reasonable for FullHD videos, however the specific limitations depend on your player hardware.
+Entry-level devices have limited resources, and there is a lot more to this than just the resolution.
+Videos have a bit rate that defines how many bits a video will take up in one second.
+Our recommended bitrate should not exceed 8000kbit/s or simply 1 megabyte per 1 second of video.
+So a 60-second clip should not exceed 60 megabytes, this is quite reasonable for FullHD, however, the specific limitations depend on your player hardware.

-You can use a free video transcoder https://handbrake.fr/ to optimize the video.
+You can use a free transcoder https://handbrake.fr/ to optimize the video.
 H264/265 encoders have an option for constant quality, this should be set between 21-23 for optimal quality/bitrate ratio.
-Furthermore, you can also set an option “Web optimized” when encoding the video, this will reduce the time it takes for player to load and start playing the video.
+Furthermore, you can also set an option “Web optimized” when encoding, this will reduce the time it takes for the player to load and start playing.